foundweekends/giter8/docs/03/b.md

 addSbtPlugin("org.foundweekends.giter8" % "giter8-plugin" % "$version$")
 ```

-When you enter sbt's interactive mode in the base directory of a
+When you enter sbt's shell in the base directory of a
 template project that is configured to use this plugin, the action
-`g8-test` will apply the template in the default output directory
+`g8Test` will apply the template in the default output directory
 (under `target/sbt-test`) and run the [scripted test][scripted]
 for *that* project in a forked process.
 You can supply the test scripted as
 `project/giter8.test` or `src/test/g8/test`, otherwise `>test` is used.